 The Blackvue is a dual dash cam with it filming 4K in the front and 1080p resolution in the rear.
+The rear camera doesn’t have the greatest image quality, so don’t expect to be reading any license plates unless they are directly behind you.
 It has built in WiFi and GPS and this kit includes a hardwiring kit that will utilize your car’s fuse box.

 This solution is great for someone who wants total control over their vehicle and for those who want to be able to immediately act on any malicious activity.